Health concern

 Call a vet urgently if

-- Your Yorkie is weak, collapsed, shaking badly, wobbly, unusually quiet, or difficult to wake.
+• Your Yorkie is weak, collapsed, shaking badly, wobbly, or hard to wake.

-- There is repeated vomiting, diarrhoea, blood, bloating, coughing, breathing trouble, or obvious pain.
+• There is repeated vomiting, diarrhoea, blood, bloating, coughing, or breathing trouble.

-- Your dog cannot keep water down, will not drink, or seems dehydrated.
+• Your dog cannot keep water down or seems dehydrated.

-- The appetite loss follows possible toxin, medication, plant, spoiled food, bone, or foreign-object access.
+• The appetite loss follows possible toxin, medication, plant, or foreign-object access.

 Useful things to check calmly

-- Has anything changed: food, routine, stress, travel, heat, visitors, grooming, or household noise?
+• Has anything changed: food, routine, stress, travel, heat, visitors, or grooming?

-- Is the food fresh, familiar, and served in the usual place and at a normal temperature?
+• Is the food fresh, familiar, and served at normal temperature?

-- Are the gums, teeth, tongue, or mouth sore?
+• Are the gums, teeth, or mouth sore?
 Dental pain is common in small dogs.

-- Is your Yorkie still drinking, toileting, moving, breathing, and responding normally?
+• Is your Yorkie still drinking, toileting, moving, and breathing normally?

-- Could treats, table scraps, anxiety, or nausea be disrupting the normal meal routine?
+• Could treats, table scraps, or anxiety be disrupting the meal routine?

-Tiny dogs can deteriorate faster than owners expect
+Tiny dogs can deteriorate faster than you expect

 Safe first steps at home

-- Remove rich treats, bones, table scraps, and anything your dog may have scavenged.
+• Remove rich treats, bones, table scraps, and anything scavenged.

 What not to do

-- Do not assume appetite loss is stubbornness if behaviour, breathing, stools, or energy have changed.
+• Do not assume appetite loss is stubbornness if behaviour, breathing, or energy has changed.

 Common reasons a Yorkie may stop eating

-Appetite loss can follow stress, a heatwave, a food change, dental pain, nausea, tummy upset, parasites, infection, injury, medication side effects, anxiety, or a household disruption.
+Appetite loss can follow stress, a heatwave, a food change, dental pain, nausea, tummy upset, parasites, infection, injury, medication, or anxiety.
 Newly adopted and rescue Yorkies may also eat poorly while they work out whether the new home is safe.

 For rescue or newly rehomed Yorkies

-A newly rehomed Yorkie may eat lightly at first because everything smells and sounds unfamiliar.
+A newly rehomed Yorkie may eat lightly at first because everything is unfamiliar.
 Keep meals predictable, avoid crowding the dog, and do not keep changing foods in panic.
-If appetite does not improve, or if any health signs appear, book a vet check rather than assuming it is only nerves.
+If appetite does not improve, or if any health signs appear, book a vet check.

 For puppies and very small Yorkies